therealjaypo/yarf/README.md

 1. Appending data to an existing file is not supported (this is an S3 limitation)

-2. Folder renaming is not supported (inherited limitation)
+2. Folder renaming is not supported (inherited limitation, probably S3 related)

 3. YaRF/RioFS provides a "fileysystem", generally called a leaky abstraction.
 There are several POSIXy things that aren't (and probably will never be) supported.